 How many times have you come across a killer piece of content and wished you’d thought of it?
 It can be frustrating, but odds are if you thought of it, you can also think of ways to make it better.

 Good content is about providing great value.
 If you can do something better, do it.
 Over the years, we’ve seen plenty of visualizations for particular cocktails, but when the Kentucky Derby came around, we decided to visualize how to make multiple versions of the classic Mint Julep.
-It was a specific spin on a visualization style plenty of other people have done.
+It was a specific spin on a visualization style plenty of other people have done, but we made it our own.

 15. Company Materials

 Time, energy, and attention are precious commodities.
-Communication in the digital age should be focused on making the biggest impact in the least amount of time.
-Take a look at your existing company materials: sales brochures, press releases, employee handbooks, etc. It’s likely there is material in there that can—and should—be visualized to create a more efficient and enjoyable experience.
+Communication in the digital age should focus on making the biggest impact in the least amount of time.
+Take a look at your existing company materials: sales brochures, press releases, employee handbooks, etc. It’s likely there is material in there that can—and should—be visualized to create a more efficient and enjoyable experience for customers and even employees.

 This is a great opportunity to demonstrate your creativity to turn these boring pieces into visual gold.
 A great example of this is marketer Amos Haffner‘s resumé, which he turned into an infographic.